 Taper medications gradually rather than discontinuing use abruptly.
-It may require weeks or months to taper down depending on the duration of your treatment plan.
+It may require weeks or months to taper down, depending on the duration of your treatment plan.
 It’s also best to taper to avoid a rebound in anxiety or exacerbating behavior issues.
-Some of these medications change the brain chemistry, so it is imperative that you give your dog the chance to adjust in a normal manner.
+Some of these medications change brain chemistry, so you must give your dog the chance to adjust in a normal manner.

-There are other over-the-counter agents to ease anxiety or other behavior changes in dogs that may be added to a therapeutic treatment plan.
+Other over-the-counter agents ease anxiety or other behavior changes in dogs that may be added to a treatment plan.
 Vitamins and supplements are natural compounds that are safe and effective, such as:

 - Vitamins and natural compounds – Senilife, Zylkene